Iran wants to move its World Cup matches from US to Mexico. FIFA is sticking to its schedule

 It also is not envisaged by Iran's first opponent.

-New Zealand soccer federation chief executive Andrew Pragnell said on Monday “I also don’t foresee it as remotely feasible” to move scheduled games to another country.
+New Zealand soccer federation chief executive Andrew Pragnell said Monday: “I also don’t foresee it as remotely feasible” to move scheduled games to another country.
 Tens of thousands of tickets have been sold for Iran games, including to visiting fans who have booked flights to the U.S.

 “By trying to move the match schedule, you actually create more problems down the track," Pragnell told New Zealand media outlet Stuff, adding "I don’t think it’ll happen.”